 Optional DynamicSpread part-width section control technology offers the possibility to switch up to 128 part-width sections in wedge-shaped fields.
 The sharp hopper profile provides sufficient room for the same automatic steering system found on AMAZONE’s UX trailed sprayers.
 “The 28 degree pivot angle means the 10001 is capable of true-track steering, even with a track width of 1.8 m and a tyre width of 520 mm,” Blair says.

 “The spreader follows exactly the same path as the tractor – and exactly the same path as previous or subsequent spraying operations, minimising crop damage and soil compaction.”
 The steering system automatically switches off once the spreading disc drive is deactivated or ground speed exceeds 25 km/h.
 The steering system, spreading discs and floor belt are powered and controlled via a standard tractor-based load-sensing hydraulic system or a new hybrid system.

 “The latter requires only two-thirds of the oil capacity of the conventional load-sensing system, which allows the use of smaller tractors,” Blair says.
 “The other third is generated via PTO-driven hydraulic pump mounted on the spreader itself.”

 The hopper design also ensures correct weight distribution across the drawbar and axle.
 A double-acting spool valve allows the hopper cover to be quickly rolled back or forth from the tractor cab.
 The leaf springs within the canvas ensure the cover stretches tightly over the hopper to provide weatherproof seal.

 “This avoids subjective misjudgements and ensures legal travel in accordance with road traffic regulations.”
-AMAZONE farm machinery is distributed in Australia by the CLAAS Harvest Centre network.
+AMAZONE farm machinery is distributed in New Zealand by the CLAAS Harvest Centre network.